BuvinJT/distbuilder/docs/Reference.md

 To generate an obfuscated version of your project, without converting it to binary, invoke obfuscatePy:

-    obfuscatePy( name, entryPointPy, opyConfig )
+    obfuscatePy( opyConfig )

 Returns (obDir, obPath): a tuple containing:
-    the absolute path to the obfuscated directory, the absolute path to the obfuscated entry point script
+    the absolute path to the obfuscated package, the absolute path to the obfuscated entry point script (within the package).

-See the buildExecutable description for more info.
-This is an optional sub operation within that.
+opyConfig: An OpyConfig object, which dictates the
+    code obfuscation details using the Opy Library.
+    See "SUPPORT CLASSES" for more details.

-Upon invoking this, you will be left with an "obfuscated" directory adjacent to build.py.
+Upon invoking this, you will be left with an "obfuscated" directory adjacent to your build script.
 This is a useful preliminary step to take, prior to running buildExecutable, so that you may inspect and test the obfuscation results before building the final distribution package.